My Quiet Kitchen

 Step 1: Whisk together the dry ingredients - almond flour, white rice flour (or substitute), tapioca starch, salt, and sugar, if using.

-Step 2: Add 4 Tbsp of water, and mix well with a large spoon.
+Step 2: Add 4 tablespoon of water, and mix well with a large spoon.
 Then add 1 or 2 more tablespoons of water, and stir again.
 The dough should look crumbly and moist, but when squeezed together with your hand, it won't completely hold together just yet.

 Step 3: If needed, add just 1 more tablespoon of water and stir again.
 For me, it always takes 6 or 7 tablespoons of water to reach the proper consistency.